allenymt/flutter_fps/README.md

-# fps
+# performance_fps

-A new flutter plugin project.
+Flutter plugin for calculate fps online on Android and IOS, its result is the same as flutter performance

 ## Getting Started